Phellinus ellipsoideus: Largest fruit body

 In 2010, Cui and Dai were performing field work in tropical woodland on Hainan Island, China, studying wood-rotting fungi.
 The pair uncovered a very large P. ellipsoideus fruit body on a fallen Quercus asymmetrica log, which turned out to be the largest fungal fruit body ever documented.
 The fruit body was found at an altitude of 958 m, in old-growth forest.
 They were initially unable to identify the specimen as P. ellipsoideus, because of its large size, but tests revealed its identity after samples were taken for analysis.
 After their initial encounter with the large fruit body, Cui and Dai returned to it on two subsequent occasions, so that they could study it further.
-Nicholas P. Money, executive editor of Fungal Biology, in which the findings were published, praised the pair for not removing the fruit body, thereby allowing it "to continue its business and to marvel visitors to Hainan Island".
+Nicholas P. Money, the executive editor of Fungal Biology, in which the findings were published, praised the pair for not removing the fruit body, thereby allowing it "to continue its business and to marvel visitors to Hainan Island".
 The discovery was formally published in Fungal Biology in September 2011, but gained attention in the mainstream press worldwide prior to this.

 The fruit body was 20 years old, and up to 1085 cm long.
 It was between 82 and 88 cm wide, and between 4.6 and 5.5 cm thick.
 The total volume of the fruit body was somewhere between 409000 and 525000 cm3.
 It was estimated to weigh between 400 and 500 kg, based on three samples from different areas of the fruit body.
 The specimen had an average of 49 pores per square millimetre, roughly equivalent to 425 million pores.
 Money estimated that, based on spore output from other polypore species, the fruit body would be able to release a trillion spores a day.

 Prior to this discovery, the largest recorded fruit body of any fungus was a specimen of Rigidoporus ulmarius, found in Kew Gardens, United Kingdom.
 It measured 150 by 133 cm in diameter, and had a circumference of 425 cm.
 While the largest individual fruit bodies belong to polypores, individual organisms belonging to certain Armillaria species can grow extremely large.
 In 2003, a large specimen of A. solidipes (synonymous with A. ostoyae) was recorded in the Blue Mountains, Oregon, covering an area of 965 ha.
 At the time, the organism was estimated to be 8650 years old.
 Prior to this, an A. gallica (synonymous with A. bulbosa) organism was the largest recorded, covering 15 ha, weighing approximately 9700 kg.
 However, whilst these organisms cover a large area, the individual fruit bodies (the mushrooms) are not remarkably large, typically with stems of up to 10 cm in height and caps less than 15 cm in diameter, weighing from 40 to 100 g each.